Sharper

 Just want to get a couple of great family-friendly events on your calendar.

-Christmas carols, special music and Christmas stories.
+Christmas carols, special music, and Christmas stories.
 Make this one-hour service a part of your family tradition.

 On December 31 we’re going to rock out the old year and Rock In The New Year.
 We’ve got several local Christian bands that are going to join us for the fun.
 Doors open at 7pm.
-We’ll have lots of games, prizes, food, fun and music.
-And, best of all, we’re using is as a fundraiser for a great ministry that we support: Latin America Child Care.
+We’ll have lots of games, prizes, food, fun, and music.
+And, best of all, we’re using this as a fundraiser for a great ministry that we support: Latin America Child Care.
 The cover charge is just $2, and all of our profits are going to LACC.

 Two great events… two great nights.
 Come and join us.